-Korsmo Construction is building the new Boze Elementary School, which is the first K-12 school built with the PDB delivery method in Washington State.
+Korsmo Construction completed the new Boze Elementary School, which is the first K-12 public school built with the progressive design-build delivery method in Washington State.
 Programming, design, and permitting were completed in record time and set the project guaranteed maximum price within budget and on schedule at the conclusion of design development.

 The new facility can accommodate 550 students and provides a science, technology, engineering, arts, and math (STEAM)-based, three-track program, including early childhood education, preschool, community room with outside access; gymnasium; café; music and performing arts rooms; and a Women, Infant, and Children (WIC) program clinic.